GeoTecINIT/OpenData4OpenCities/README.md

 ## Before the Workshop

-### DO NOT FORGET TO BRING YOU OWN COMPUTER AND FOLLOW THE INSTALLATION INSTRUCTIONS [here](https://github.com/GeoTecINIT/OpenData4OpenCities/blob/master/Installation%20Instruccions/Instuctions4SpatialPointProcessAnalysis.pdf) FOR THE INTERACTIVE SESSION WITH POINT PROCESS ANALYSIS
+### DO NOT FORGET TO BRING YOU OWN COMPUTER AND FOLLOW THE INSTALLATION INSTRUCTIONS [download here the instructions or follow the next steps](https://github.com/GeoTecINIT/OpenData4OpenCities/blob/master/Installation%20Instruccions/Instuctions4SpatialPointProcessAnalysis.pdf) FOR THE INTERACTIVE SESSION WITH POINT PROCESS ANALYSIS

 ## Install software requeriments.